synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

         #self.snapconnect.accept_tcp()
 ```

-By default, SNAP Connect does nothing.
+By default, SNAP Connect **does nothing**.
 If you want it to be talking over a serial port, and/or listening for incoming TCP/IP connections, you have to explicitly call open_serial() and accept_tcp().

 **NOTE** – there is also a connect_tcp() function available for making outbound connections.
 For example, maybe you are running another SNAP Connect instance up in “the cloud”.